-As of Saturday, November 14, 2020, and until further notice, the Schultz-Holmes Memorial Library in Blissfield will be rolling back to Phase I in its reopening plan in response to rising positive case rates in Lenawee County.
-Since the library serves a high-risk population, this rollback allows the library to keep borrowing available to patrons while keeping staff and patrons safer.
-In Phase I, the library building, other than the vestibule, is closed to the public.
-Staff will be available by telephone and email during the library’s regular hours.
+As of Monday, January 25, 2021, and until further notice, the Schultz-Holmes Memorial Library in Blissfield will remain in Phase I in its reopening plan in response to rising positive case rates in Lenawee County but with modifications to allow patron access to borrowing, public computers, and copy/print/fax services.
+Since the library serves a high-risk population, the rollback to Phase 1 in November allowed the library to keep borrowing available to patrons while keeping staff and patrons safer.
+In Phase I, the library building, other than the vestibule, was closed to the public.
+In the new modified Phase 1, we encourage patrons to continue to use vestibule service when possible, but patrons also may make 30-minute appointments to visit the library one-at-a-time for borrowing, computer access, and copy/print/fax services.
+Staff will remain available by telephone and email during the library’s regular hours.

-Please return all items to the book drop NOT the vestibule.
+Please return all items to the book drop NOT the vestibule or front desk.
 All returned items are quarantined for four days, so we try to keep returning items separate from items going out.
-While fines remain suspended for the time being, we encourage you to returrn items promptly so that other patrons may have access to them after the items have completed quarantine.
+While fines remain suspended for the time being, we encourage you to return items promptly so that other patrons may have access to them after the items have completed quarantine.